Esca-MMC/EscasModdingPlugins/docs/emp-modding-guide.md

 }
 ```

-Log output: `[00:00:00 INFO  Esca's Modding Plugins] Esca.TestMod: Reading the farm's mod data.
-Stored text: Hi, world.
-Testing 1 2 3...`
+Log output: `[00:00:00 INFO  Esca's Modding Plugins] Esca.TestMod: Reading shared mod data from the farm.
+Text: Hi, world...`

 ### Mod Data Keys
 The `Esca.EMP/ModDataKeys` token outputs existing keys in the "mod data" field attached to certain in-game objects, where mods can store custom data that persists in the save file.
-It can be used to check whether specific keys exist.
+This token can be used to check whether specific keys exist.

 Token format: `{{Esca.EMP/ModDataKeys: <Target>}}`

 `<Target>` should be either `Farm` or `Player`.
-"Farm" will use the Farm location's mod data; this is shared by everyone in multiplayer, at least if the same key is used.
+"Farm" will use the Farm location's mod data; this is shared by everyone in multiplayer, if the same key is used.
 "Player" will read from the local player's data instead, so the same key will have different data for each player.

-Note: Currently, EMP cannot let content packs write mod data, only read it.
 C# mods can read and edit the farm's data with `Game1.getFarm().modData`, or the current player's data with `Game1.player.modData`.

-The mod [BETAS](https://www.nexusmods.com/stardewvalley/mods/27100) also adds trigger actions that can edit mod data.
-See the [BETAS documentation](https://stardew.button.gay/docs/betas) for more info.
+The mod [BETAS](https://www.nexusmods.com/stardewvalley/mods/27100) also adds trigger actions to edit mod data.

 Format example: